anvaypandit/Respiratory-Sound-Data-Classification/README.md

 1. One which has the data preprocessing files and script.
 Intermediate output files are present in csv format and LPC feature extraction script is also present.

 2. In the model folder we have two subfolders one for each problem we deal with.
 All the experimentaion notebooks are present within thiis folder.
+Naming convention of notebooks is FEATURE_MODEL1_MODEL2_...ipynb

 3. In the saved models folder we have h5 output files of CNN/ANN Models.
+Naming convention of models is FEAUTRE_CNN_EPOCH_ACCURACY.h5

 4. In the visualization folder we have have all visualization notebooks generated for features.